lukatarman/Creatim-exercises/exercise-6/README.md

-# Getting started with this application
-This project was bootstrapped with "Create React App"

-## To run this application
+# How to run this application

 Please first run "npm install" to install the necessary packages